-When we initially receive a new school horse, it is put into isolation for three weeks in a separate field at the back of the club and two blood tests in order to test for Strangles.
+When we initially receive a new school horse, it is put into isolation for three weeks in a separate field at the back of the club and has a guttural pouch flush to test for Strangles (as do all horses arriving on site).
 During this time the horse is fed and checked and allowed to settle in for the first week, then gradually brought into work by one of our experienced staff.
-The horse is also assessed and we decide on a plan of work and training for it to eventually bring it up to a standard that members can ride it.
+The horse is also assessed, and we decide on a plan of work and training for it to eventually bring it up to a standard that members can ride it.
 At this point a risk assessment it done on the horse, detailing what standard of rider it is suitable for, and any special notes (e.g. difficult to catch).

 End Of Isolation